-Their number is still growing and they are looking for more producers.
+Their number is still growing and more producers are always welcome.

-When considering which markets to attend, think not only about size, timing and mix of stalls but also about practicalities such as hours, access, parking and other facilities, advises FARMA’s Rita Exner.
+When considering which markets to attend, think not only about size, timing and mix of stalls but also about practicalities such as hours, access, parking and other facilities.

 The most important rule for certified farmers’ markets is that the stallholder must have produced the food they are selling.

-Producers adding value to primary local produce by baking, for example, are encouraged to use local ingredients like jams and butter, meats and fruit or vegetables, rather than going to wholesalers.
+Producers adding value to primary local produce by baking, for example, are encouraged to use local ingredients such as jams and butter, meats, fruit and vegetables, rather than going to wholesalers.

-Individual market operators or managers usually have the final say about what can be sold at their market.
+Individual market operators or managers usually have the final say about what can and can’t be sold at their market.

-Most have a distance rule allowing produce from a 30-50 mile radius, although sometimes this is defined by county boundaries.
+Most have a distance rule allowing produce from a 30- to 50-mile radius, although sometimes this is defined by county boundaries.

-London and other urban farmers’ markets may allow produce from up to 100 miles away.
+In London and other urban areas, farmers’ markets may allow produce from up to 100 miles away.

-Markets usually try to balance the range of produce to offer a “full basket” shop but also try to ensure a good balance of stall types so that there is not too much direct competition between stallholders.
+Markets usually try to balance the range of produce offered to ensure a “full basket” shop and stall types so there is not too much direct competition between stallholders.

-If you produce something different, you are more likely to be able to get a stall.
+If you produce something different to what is already on offer at a market, you may be more likely to get a stall.

-How do I know it’s right for me and what I want to sell?
+How do I know it’s right for me?

 Talk to both before you go to your first market.

-Food safety, health and safety, trades descriptions, weights and measures are the main areas.
+Food safety, health and safety, trades descriptions and weights and measures are the main areas.

-The requirements vary according to the type of produce you are selling.
+The requirements vary depending on the type of produce you are selling.

 For example, in the case of fruit and vegetables, some produce must be sold by weight, others can be sold by count.

-If you sell by weight, the price per kg must be displayed on the pack or prominently on your stand.
+If you sell by weight, the price a kilogram must be displayed on the pack or prominently on your stand.

-The labelling and traceability requirements are rigorous for meat, and in particular for beef, but any food which is ready for immediate consumption at the point of sale is of concern to EHOs, for example cooked meat products and dairy produce.
+The labelling and traceability requirements are rigorous for meat, and in particular for beef, but any food which is ready for immediate consumption at the point of sale is of concern to environmental health officers (EHOs).

-Raw and cooked meats need to be kept separate and some form of hand cleaning facilities must be available other than toilet washbasins.
+Raw and cooked foods need to be stored and handled separately, as does money, and some form of hand cleaning facilities must be available other than toilet washbasins.

-Fitness to work rules within the Food Safety Act affect personal hygiene and communicable diseases, including infections such as gastroenteritis.
+Within the Food Safety Act, fitness to work rules cover personal hygiene and communicable diseases, including infections such as gastroenteritis.